 Hip replacement recovery

-You can expect to spend two to three days in the hospital, and will be bearing weight and walking the day of surgery.
+You can expect to spend one to two days in the hospital, and will be bearing weight and walking the day of surgery.
 Some patients may be candidates for outpatient surgery, with a return home the same day as surgery without overnight recovery time in the hospital.

 Why choose Ohio State for joint replacement surgery?